 To make the condition for query answering precise, we introduce the new idea of critical edges for a query in a scope graph extension, precisely characterizing missing dependencies of the query.
 Conceptually, query answers that are computed in a partial scope graph are stable if recomputing the answer in a complete model of the program yields the same result.
-We will show that it is safe to answer a query in a partial graph $\mathcal G$ when the complete model contains no critical edges for the query with respect to $\mathcal G$ .
+We will show that it is safe to answer a query in a partial graph \mathcal{G} when the complete model contains no critical edges for the query with respect to \mathcal{G} .

-The necessary condition of the absence of critical edges in the complete model, can in practice not be checked by a type checker because it requires knowing the complete model of binding beforehand.
+The absence of critical edges in the complete model can in practice not be checked by a type checker because it requires knowing the complete model of binding upfront.
 We solve this by weakening the condition to a sufficient condition that can be checked.
 We then impose a well-formedness judgment on Statix-core specifications to also make this tractable in practice.
 Specifically, typing rules must have permission to extend a scope in the scope graph to be able to make assertions on the scope graph.
 In practice this means that although scopes can be queried from anywhere, they can only be extended locally with new binding information.

-We prove that the sufficient query condition is a sound approximation of the necessary query condition for all well-formed specifications.
-We show that it follows that the operational semantics of Statix-core is sound-i.e., it computes a type assignment and scope graph model that satisfy the specification.
+We prove that the operational semantics of Statix-core using the weaker sufficient condition is sound for well-formed specifications-i.e., it computes a type assignment and scope graph model that satisfy the specification.
 Importantly, and in contrast to the implementation of Statix by van Antwerpen et al. [2018], the non-deterministic operational semantics can also be proven confluent for the refined Statix-core language.
 The confluence argument again uses critical edges to reason about stability of query answers.